LinneaLager/Vaccination-Analysis/README.md

-## Vaccination-Analysis-Linnea
+## Vaccination-Analysis

-# Hi and welcome to Vaccination analysis!
+# Hi and welcome to the Vaccination analysis application!

 This application compares two countries in terms of vaccination data, you can select the vaccination numbers you would like to compare between the countries.

-optional arguments:
-  -h, --help            show this help message and exit -c1 COUNTRY1, --country1 COUNTRY1
-                        First country to analyse
-  -c2 COUNTRY2, --country2 COUNTRY2
-                        Second country to analyse (optional) -d DATAFLAG, --dataflag DATAFLAG
-                        Select the field you would like to analyse: total_vaccinations, people_vaccinated, people_fully_vaccinated, daily_vaccinations_raw, daily_vaccinations,
-                        total_vaccinations_per_hundred, people_vaccinated_per_hundred,
+For each country or two countries you can analyse the following columns.

+total_vaccinations <br/>
+people_vaccinated <br/>
+people_fully_vaccinated <br/>
+daily_vaccinations_raw <br/>
+daily_vaccinations <br/>
+total_vaccinations_per_hundred <br/>
+people_vaccinated_per_hundred <br/>
+people_fully_vaccinated_per_hundred <br/>
-                        people_fully_vaccinated_per_hundred, daily_vaccinations_per_million
+daily_vaccinations_per_million <br/>

+If you need additional information such as the sources for each individual country then you can find them in the excel-document.

 The different columns stated above can be sorted and compared for two countries in a simple bar-chart.
+For some help enter -h.

 # Instructions!